Who Can Attend

 (Openings/reservation availability effective 5-18-17)

-Session 9 – August 6-August 11 Overflow – TAKING RESERVATIONS FOR BOYS AND GIRLS
+Session 9 – August 6-August 11 Overflow – TAKING RESERVATIONS – 2 SPOTS AVAILABLE FOR GIRLS

 We set out to design a camp that encourages campers to become more independent.
 We asked our campers and families what would be needed and they told us: